 We all know how terrible smoking is for your health.
 It is a well established major risk factor for heart disease, stroke, and a variety of cancers.
 Many young people write these conditions off as diseases for the elderly and continue to smoke.
 However, what if smoking was affecting you right now?
 What if smoking was contributing to you going bald or hair loss?

 The chances are that it is.
 Extensive research has now shown that smoking is directly linked to poor hair health and baldness.

 A study performed by Mosley and Gibbs in 1996 first revealed an association between smoking poor hair health.
 Of 268 men in the study, those who smoked were twice as likely to be bald and more than four times as likely to have grey hair!

 Further work by Su and Chen in 2007 showed that the severity of balding in men was directly related to the amount they smoked.
 They showed that in over 700 subjects smoking more than doubled your chance of going bald and that those who smoked more experienced a greater degree of hair loss.

-Smoking may cause balding and poor hair health by a number of different mechanisms.
+Smoking may cause balding and poor hair health by several different mechanisms.
 It’s well known that smoking affects our macro and microcirculation, not just in our hearts and lungs, but in our scalp as well!
-Smoking is also a significant cause of oxidative stress and free radical formation which affects hair follicle development in its earliest stages.
+Smoking is also a significant cause of oxidative stress and free radical formation, which affects hair follicle development in its earliest stages.
 Oxidative stress occurs when reactive oxygen species, produced in excess by pollutants or harmful drugs, cause cellular and DNA damage.